MolotovCherry/IntelliJ-Rust-Playground/README.md

 [![Build](https://github.com/cherryleafroad/IntelliJ-Rust-Playground/actions/workflows/build.yml/badge.svg?event=push)](https://github.com/cherryleafroad/IntelliJ-Rust-Playground/actions/workflows/build.yml) [![IntelliJ Platform Plugin Compatibility](https://github.com/cherryleafroad/IntelliJ-Rust-Playground/actions/workflows/compatibility.yml/badge.svg?event=push)](https://github.com/cherryleafroad/IntelliJ-Rust-Playground/actions/workflows/compatibility.yml)

+#### Notice:
+Since I have to focus on more realistic things in life to stay afload, I do not have time to keep this updated with the ever changing IDE API (it's a LOT of work).
+So unfortunately I've had to discontinue development for this.
+The last IDE version this will work on is likely 2021 edition

 <!-- Plugin description -->
 An IntelliJ plugin offering a powerful local Rust playground, straight from your IDE!
 Inspired by the [official Rust playground](https://play.rust-lang.org/), but more convenient to use!